aaw/hyperloglog-redis/README.md

     puts "There are approximately #{counter.count('beatles')} distinct Beatles"

-You can also ask for an estimate from multiple counters and you'll get an estimate of the size of their union:

-    ['joe', 'denny', 'linda', 'jimmy', 'paul'].each do |wing_member|
-      counter.add('wings', wing_member)
-    end

-    puts "There are approximately #{counter.count('beatles', 'wings')} people who were in the Beatles or Wings"

 Each HyperLogLog counter uses a small, fixed amount of space but can estimate the cardinality of any set of up to around a billion values with relative error of about 1.04 / Math.sqrt(2 ** b), where b is a parameter